RavensbourneWebMedia/Web-Design-principles/sessions/10/README.md

 	Include *suggestions*, which the creator of the work can simply take away and use.

 	Also consider how you frame suggestions.
-Saying `Why didn't make XYZ so and so?` may make the creator of the work feel like you think they're dumb or haven't done their work.
+Saying `Why didn't you make XYZ so and so?` may make the creator of the work feel like you think they're dumb or haven't done their work.
 Instead, try with `What do you think about making XYZ so and so?`
 * Be **specific** and say **why**.

 	Rather than saying / writing `I don’t like XYZ` be specific about what you have an issue with, and why.
 Try saying / writing something like `I don’t think tXYZ reflects the user needs, because...`
 * **Focus on needs, not opinions**.

-	Instead of a personal statement like `I hate the red button!` consider a user-focused question such as `Would users dislike the red button because it could be confused with an error message?`, which is much more effective, and also testable.
+	Instead of a personal statement like `I hate the red button!` consider a user-focused question such as `Would users dislike the red button?
+It could be confused with an error message.`, which is much more effective, and also testable.